 A high prey drive/low biddable dog is not one for an inexperienced or meek owner.
 This dog needs fair, firm, and consistent leadership at all times.
 They need to be reminded regularly, just who is the boss!
 One look in their eyes tells you they are thinking, “Whatever!”

 To figure out which is the right dog for you, seriously consider the level of their instincts, prey drive, and biddable vs. non-biddable qualities.
 It will make a massive difference in how compatible you are with your pet.

 When getting a puppy, make sure you meet their parents.
-That will give you a good indicator for the future.
-The parents will provide a fair assessment of the puppy’s drive, instincts and how biddable they will be.
+That will give you a good indication of your the future.
+The parents will provide a fair assessment of the puppy’s drive, instincts, and how biddable they will be.

 Mixed breeds with a combination of what you are looking for can be an excellent choice.
 Mutts often make the best pets!

 Follow Karen A. Soukiasian on Facebook